tisannai/plinth/README.md

 Plinth allows the memory allocators to be nested, i.e. arrangements where the nested allocator allocates from the host (base) allocator.
 Nesting provides flexible and efficient memory allocations.
-In general, pre-existing allocations can be used for allocators.
+In general, pre-existing allocations can be used for all allocator types.
 Pre-existing allocation can be from stack or from another allocator.

 Allocators are used through handles, which are pointers to Allocator